beginner-corp/docs.begin.com/src/shared/docs/en/event-functions/provisioning.md

 ## The basics

-Each Event Function (@event pragma) creates an event topic.
+Each **Event Function** (@event pragma) creates an event topic.
 Events are named channels that distribute messages to all of it's subscribers.
 Event handlers are subscribers that can hand off work to different services in your application.

-### Create event handler
+### Create event subscriber

-An event handler subscribes to messages on the named topic.
-The handler function accepts an event object that be processed further.
+The event handler is called the "subscriber".
+An event handler subscribes to messages on the named event topic.
+The handler function accepts an event object that can be processed further.

 ```js
 // src/events/oh/index.js